 - Train managers and executives in Leading SAFe®

-- Continue their learning journey and become enabled to train other SAFe roles in the enterprise
+- Continue your learning journey and become enabled to train other roles in a SAFe Enterprise

 After the Implementing SAFe course

 When you pass the Implementing SAFe exam, you’ll receive a SAFe® SAFe Program Consultant (SPC5) certificate, with a digital badge to promote your accomplishment online.
 A one-year certified membership as a SAFe Program Consultant is also included, granting you access to the SPC Community of Practice.
 Furthermore, we’ll provide you with a SAFe Program Consultant certification usage guide with SPC certification marks.

 As a SAFe Program Consultant, you’ll have access to online Trainer Enablement plans to qualify to teach and certify others in Leading SAFe (SAFe Agilist SA), SAFe Product Owner/Product Manager (POPM), SAFe Scrum Master (SSM), SAFe Advanced Scrum Master (SASM), and SAFe for Teams (SAFe Practitioner (SP).
 You’ll also be able to access a variety of learning resources to support certified professionals during and throughout their SAFe journey.